Flagsmith/flagsmith-docs/docs/deployment/overview.md

 Flagsmith collects information about self hosted installations.
 This helps us understand how the platform is being used.
 This data is _never_ shared outside of the organisation, and is anonymous by design.
-You can opt out of sending this telemetry on startup by setting the `TELEMETRY_DISABLED` environment variable to any value.
+You can opt out of sending this telemetry on startup by setting the `ENABLE_TELEMETRY` environment variable to `False`.

 We collect the following data on startup and then once every 8 hours per API server instance: